johnmcfarlane/papers/c++/contractual-disappointment.md

 ```

 To some degree or other, types such as `expected`, `outcome` and `optional` facilitate
-returning of both the desired result combined with the successfulness:
+returning of the desired result combined with the successfulness:

 ```c++
 auto file_size(char const* filename)